-The Mount (Annexe Building), 44 Hyde Terrace, Woodhouse, Leeds LS2 9LN (near the University of Leeds campus and Leeds General Infirmary).
-Find us on Google Maps.
+Our vaccination centre is at The Mount Annexe Building, 44 Hyde Terrace, Woodhouse, Leeds LS2 9LN.
+It is close to the University of Leeds campus and Leeds General Infirmary.
+You can find it on Google Maps here.

 On arrival please go to the Annexe building rather than the main reception (see photo below).

 Parking: There is a small car park on site and there is on-street parking in the surrounding area.
 Please note that some on-street parking is short stay, and some is for residents only – please double check where you park!
 We are able to offer other car parking options close by which the booking service admin team can let you know about.

 How to get your vaccine

 Mental health, autism and learning disability service users in Leeds